wss0702/WebService-2024/content/ko/_index.md

       spacing:
         padding: [0, 0, 0, 0]
   - block: cta-card
-    demo: true # Only display this section in the Hugo Blox Builder demo site

     content:
       title: 👉 Build your own academic website like this
       text: |-